MenuClose

 What Are the Dangers of Alcohol and Other Depressants?

 Other implications of alcohol and other depressants are overdose and death.
 Alcohol overdose causes alcohol poisoning, and the results can be deadly.
 Because alcohol impairs one’s emotions and awareness, people under the influence are known to get into fights and arguments.
-They may say things they do not mean, and will regret them the next day.
-Alcohol abuse can destroy families, marriages, friendships, and careers.
+They may say things they do not mean and will regret them the next day.
+Alcohol use can destroy families, marriages, friendships, and careers.